Biography and Research Information

 OverviewAI-generated summary

-Sienna Colonese's research focuses on the relationship between myelination integrity in the cingulum bundle and cognitive function, specifically information processing speed, in individuals with relapsing-remitting multiple sclerosis (RRMS).
-Colonese has investigated the use of SHIFT MRI as a method to characterize higher-order cognitive function in this patient population.
-This work has resulted in two publications.
-Colonese collaborates with Tatiana Wolfe, A.C.W.
-Pike, and Clint Kilts, all at the University of Arkansas for Medical Sciences, with whom Colonese has co-authored multiple publications.
+Sienna Colonese's research investigates the relationship between myelination integrity in the cingulum bundle and cognitive function, specifically information processing speed, in individuals with relapsing-remitting multiple sclerosis (RRMS).
+Her work utilizes SHIFT MRI techniques to characterize the cingulum network's myelination structure.
+Colonese has co-authored publications with Tatiana Wolfe, G. Andrew James, A.C.W.
+Pike, and Clint Kilts, all affiliated with the University of Arkansas for Medical Sciences.
+Her research focuses on understanding the neurobiological underpinnings of cognitive impairments in neurological conditions.

 Metrics